TFSM00/US-GB-Arbitrage-Finder/README.md

 ## **Project Description**

-This is a financial data science project that finds arbitrage opportunities for GB stocks between the NYSE, NASDAQ and London Stock Exchange.
-This involves looking for companies that are listed in more than one exchange and try to take advantage of price discrepancy and exchange rates by buying a stock of a company in one exchange and sell it in another one.
+This is a financial data science project that finds arbitrage opportunities for stocks between the NYSE, NASDAQ and London Stock Exchange.
+This involves looking for companies that are listed in more than one exchange and try to take advantage of price discrepancy and exchange rates by buying a stock of a company in one exchange and sell it in another one for a "guaranteed and riskless profit".

 It is a GUI-based application that uses  [Financial Modeling Prep's](https://site.financialmodelingprep.com/) free financial data API.